Are You Obese During Pregnancy? Here’s How to Stay Healthy

 Congrats- you’re expecting!
 Perhaps you’ve tried for many months- or even years- and it’s finally happened.
 Then again, maybe you really weren’t even trying.

-Either way- you have a bouncing baby on the way and you want to do everything you can to ensure that you have a healthy baby.
+Either way, you have a bouncing baby on the way, and you want to do everything you can to ensure that your baby is healthy.

 However, one thing you’re already struggling with is your weight- and you know you’re only going to gain more.